 Then, there’s the issue of paper quality.
 When I looked at A4 paper and even the alternative of using US Legal size paper, I could not find the same paper quality that I currently have for my half letter inserts, and that’s really something I would not want to sacrifice on, because you guys love the quality of the paper I use for my inserts.

 To sum up half letter size vs A5, that’s basically it.
 It is pretty difficult to find A4 size pages in the US, then there are the issues with paper quality, and either way I tried to configure it, true A5 size would have to be more expensive, but honestly I think that the half letter size is great.

-I just love my paper supplier that I have right now and if A4 paper ever became more accessible in the US I’d be happy to offer it, but for now, I hope you continue to enjoy my half letter inserts.
+I just love my paper supplier that I have right now and if A4 paper ever became more accessible in the US and I could print two A5 pages to an A4 sheet of paper, I’d be happy to offer it.
+For now, I hope you continue to enjoy my half letter inserts.